OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/COVID_certificate.md

 # COVID certificate

+If the Covid certificate has been activated by the admin, users will find the "COVID certificate" tab under "Profile".
+Here you can add new COVID certificates or view the status of an existing certificate.
+The status of your certificate is only visible to you.

 !!!
 Note

     No data is stored.
 Only the date is saved for the validation of the COVID   certificate.

-Under "Profile" you will find the "COVID Certificate" tab.
-Here you can add new COVID certificates or view the status of an existing certificate.

-The status of your certificate is only visible to you.

 ## Add COVID certificate